MappedIn/android/readme.md

 # Mappedin Android Integrations

 In this repo you can find a number of sample applications demonstrating different ways to integrate with Mappedin to render your maps and begin building your own custom indoor mapping experiences on Android.
-To learn more about ways to integrate with Mappedin, checkout [developer.mappedin.com](https://developer.mappedin.com/).
+To learn more about ways to integrate with Mappedin, check out [our developer portal](https://developer.mappedin.com/).

 The Mappedin SDK for Android enables you to build powerful, highly flexible, unique, indoor mapping experiences natively inside your Android apps.
-This repo contains projects showcasing v1 and v2 of our fully native SDK, with more projects coming soon to get you started on more advanced projects.
+This repo contains projects showcasing each version of our fully native SDK, with more projects coming soon to get you started on more advanced projects.

 This repo also contains a project demonstrating how to integrate with our our out of the box web product, [Mappedin Web](https://www.mappedin.com/wayfinding/web-app/), within a webview on a mobile app.

+## Mappedin Android SDK v4 Examples

+Version 4 of the Android SDK is the current version.
+This is a minimal sample app that you can use to get started.
+[API documentation](https://developer.mappedin.com/docs/android/latest/mappedin/) and [a walkthrough guide](https://developer.mappedin.com/guides/android/) are available via [our developer portal](https://developer.mappedin.com/).

+## Mappedin Android SDK v3 Examples

+Version 4 of the Android SDK is now in LTS (long term support).
+This is a minimal sample app that you can use to get started.
+[API documentation](https://developer.mappedin.com/docs/android/v3/mappedin/) is available via [our developer portal](https://developer.mappedin.com/).

 ## Mappedin Android SDK v2 Examples

-We're very excited to launch v2 of The Mappedin SDK for Android!
-V2 is a completely new SDK built from the ground up to enable us to take indoor mapping experiences further than ever before.
-The SDK supports much of the sample functionality as v1 and more, but in v2, rendering is powered by the [Mapbox Maps SDK](https://docs.mapbox.com/android/maps/overview/).
+Version 2 of the Android SDK is now deprecated.
+It supports much of the sample functionality as v1 and more, but in v2, rendering is powered by the [Mapbox Maps SDK](https://docs.mapbox.com/android/maps/overview/).
 This means that you'll be able to use some features of the Mapbox Maps SDK as well as Mappedin features.

 You can view all the [documentation](https://developer.mappedin.com/docs/android/mappedin/) for the SDK along with informative [guides](https://developer.mappedin.com/guides/android/) at [developer.mappedin.com](https://developer.mappedin.com/).